cybertraining-dsc/sp21-599-358/project/index.md

 ### 4.2 Download and Install CARLA

 #### Download for CARLA version 0.9.9
 > <https://github.com/carla-simulator/carla/releases/tag/0.9.9
 > [^1]

 The file to download is shown below:
 > CARLA_0.9.9.zip
 Make sure to download the compiled version for Windows.
+The Carla Simulator is around 25GB, so to replicate the study one must have 30-50GB of free disk space.
+Once the file is finished downloading, extract the content of the CARLA zip file into the Downloads folder.

+### 4.3 Download and Install TensorFlow Object Detection API

 ## 5. Deep Learning Algorithm for Self Driving Cars